topscoder/nuclei-wordfence-cve/README.md

 This project is a valuable resource for anyone who wants to scan for vulnerabilities in WordPress-based websites.
 The templates are easy to use and up-to-date, and they are open source so you can modify them to fit your specific needs.
 If you are responsible for the security of a website that uses WordPress, I highly recommend using this project to scan for vulnerabilities.

+> [!TIP]
-__If you found this project helpful, please consider giving it a star on GitHub.
-Your support helps to make this project even better.__
+> If you found this project helpful, please consider giving it a star on GitHub.
+> Your support helps to make this project even better. 🌟

 ## Features